-When working with a captive population that is maintained across multiple facilities, managers will also want to account for differences in phenotype between facilities and understand how much of any observed variance is due to different management practices among facilities.
+When working with a captive population that is maintained across multiple facilities, managers will also want to account for differences in phenotype among facilities and understand how much of any observed variance is due to different management practices.
 Shared environmental effects such as year, rearing location, and parental effects should also be accounted for in any estimation of the additive genetic variance because these values can inflate similarity among relatives and bias estimates of the additive genetic variance.
 The same tools that estimate additive genetic variance can also be used to account for such groupings in the data.
 The use of mixed or hierarchical models in quantitative genetics is used to disentangle components of variance beyond just components of genetic variance (Fig. 2).
 Given the proper grouping (e.g. cohort year or rearing facility) is included in the data, we can estimate the contribution of such a grouping to the total phenotypic variance.
 In some cases, the variance associated with different people taking phenotypic measurements can be quantified and accounted for in the measurement of heritability or repeatability of a trait (Ponzi et al. 2018).
 Because of the relatively small size of captive populations, non-additive genetic variation and increased inbreeding could also contribute to variation in traits (Wade & Goodnight 1998).
 Quantitative genetics provides useful tools for measuring the impact of these genetic effects on observed phenotypes and may help quantify evolutionary changes in captivity more accurately (Pelletier et al. 2009; Wolak & Keller 2014).
 Our review is timely because recent genomic tools will make quantitative genetic analyses possible in a broader range of species and populations (Gienapp et al. 2017; e.g. Gervais et al. 2019).
 Genomic relatedness matrices can now be used in lieu of a pedigree derived relatedness and implemented in an Animal Model approach to estimate the additive genetic variances of traits in species where it previously was not possible.
 Further, genomic tools can help to clarifying relationships among founding individuals in a population and connect descendants of released individuals to lineages in the captive population.
-Building an Animal Model to estimate evolutionary change using breeding values will monitor any potential evolution occurring in traits of interest in the captive population over time.
-Managers could then try to alleviate known or likely drivers of evolutionary change (see section 5).
-If changes in the average breeding values are determined to be of concern, managers could increase gene flow from wild populations or to drive breeding values in a desired direction through selective breeding.
-Increasing gene flow and selective breeding comes with difficulties and depends on sampling individuals from the wild that have breeding values that can alter the average captive breeding value in a desired direction.
-Knowledge of the wild population will help inform strategies that use gene flow to alleviate evolutionary change in captivity (e.g. sampling relatives from families with estimated breeding values in captivity).
-Selective breeding should be done with caution because it could reduce genetic diversity and have unintended consequences through selection on correlated traits (Ralls et al. 2000; Lande & Arnold 1983; Arnold & Wade 1984a, 1984b).

 Building an Animal Model to estimate evolutionary change using breeding values will require a significant up-front time investment, but analysis can provide invaluable information for management of quantitative genetic variation that cannot easily be estimated by other methods.
-Further, once a suitable model has been developed it can be updated annually to
+Further, once a suitable model has been developed it can be updated annually to monitor any potential evolution occurring in traits of interest in the captive population over time.
+Managers could then try to alleviate known or likely drivers of evolutionary change (see section 5).